God's Little Acre

 -Angela's neighbor's commands to Angela

 2022.
-It's late pandemic when new films are released only to stream.
-A movie debuts exclusive to HBO MAX; its plot points fold back on the conditions in which it was made and distributed.
-Its focus is a nexus of internet implications: malevolent tech, beneficial tech, web-bred isolation, pandemic isolation and fear.
+It's late pandemic.
+New films premiere online.
+A movie streams exclusive to HBO MAX; its plot points fold back on the conditions in which its distributed.
+Its focus is a nexus of internet implications: malevolent tech, benevolent tech, web-bred isolation, and pandemic isolation.
 Information spreads faster than ever.
 The coronavirus continues to infect.
-The movie is KIMI (2022, Soderbergh.)
+The movie is Kimi (2022, Soderbergh.)

 Seattle, 2021.

-(Internet) Issue 2: Deception, Surveillance, Hiding in Plain Sight; to find out/to be found out (a Jew)
+(Internet) Issue 2: Deception, Surveillance, Hiding in Plain Sight; to find out/to be found out.
+(Angela, a Jew)

-Angela Childs' (Zoe Kravitz) desk is neat yet busy.
-Screens, modems, and editing apps work with her to manage her streams.
-The desk features a bottle of Purell she frequently accesses.
-The list of streams are unrealized commands borne of disconnects between kimis and their owners.
-Angela surveils and corrects volumes of them.
+Angela Childs' desk is neat, yet busy.
+She works, at home, and like Brad, for the Amygdala corp.
+Screens, modems, and editing apps to manage her streams.
+It is adorned with a purell bottle she frequently accesses.
+Her streams are unrealized commands borne of disconnects between a Kimi and their owner.
+Angela (played by Zoe Kravitz) surveils and corrects volumes of them.
 As often as we see her check a stream, we see her sanitize.
 Her aquiline hands indicate ritualism as they pulse in mannered extensions and near touches; allowing time to pass and Purell to absorb.
-Her worklife is a parallel.
-She keeps eyes on (fixing kimi errors) and keeps danger out (germs and people.)
+She keeps eyes on (fixing Kimi errors) and keeps danger out (germs and people.)
 An oft-employed Soderbergh style defines the initial sequence surrounding Brad and the Amygdala intro.
-Typically speaking, a style almost elliptical in edits, atmosphere of industry, of dehyrated emotional spheres.
-Though Angela lives in an (awesome) large industrial loft converted into a home, the style shifts in the camera's introduction of it.
-Swooping camera movements scan her space.
-Its fluid style harmonizes with an unexpected Vertigo movement in the score.
-Her home aesthetic is ascetic techno nest.
-Full of machinery, but also a safe space; a sanctuary.
+Typically speaking, a style almost elliptical in edits, atmosphere of industry, of dehydrated emotional spheres.
+Though Angela lives in an impressively large converted loft.
+The filmmaking style pivots as we move through it.
+Swooping camera movements scan the space, a fluidity coupled with an unexpected Vertigo motif in the movie's score.
+Her home decor reads ascetic techno nest; furnished with machinery and sanctuary.

-Angela is agoraphobic.
-In the scant evidence of the existence of a personal life, a fondness for sterility and social distancing pairs with a bachelor aesthetic of emotional distance.
+It turns out that Angela is agoraphobic and germaphobic.
+With scant evidence of the existence of a personal life, her social distance amplifies an emotional distance.

 It is through distance that Angela seems to find control.
-She also finds control over environment by way of her work.
-In discerning kimi errors in the execution of owner commands, Angela utilises her cautiousness and fear in her personal life to excel at discerning hard to see sounds and in making out images initially obscured.
+She also finds control through her work.
+In discerning Kimi errors in the execution of owner commands, Angela utilizes her emotional tools -cautiousness and fear of people- to excel at her job.
+She observes, she detects and amplifies as she evaluates barely audible sounds and images initially obscured.

 She stays in shape, intentionally works out rigorously and compulsively in an on the nose scene with a Pelaton and 'Oxytocin' playing (via her command to Kimi).
 Angela is terrified of being outside.
 She's ill at ease with any non-virtual encounters arising with other people.